Valerie Thomas

 Valerie L. Thomas (born February 8, 1943) is an American data scientist and inventor.
 She invented the illusion transmitter, for which she received a patent in 1980.
-She was responsible for developing the digital media formats image processing systems used in the early years of NASA's Landsat program.
+She was responsible for developing the digital media formats that image processing systems used in the early years of NASA's Landsat program.

 Early life and education

 Thomas was born in Baltimore, Maryland.
 She graduated from high school in 1961, during the era of integration.
 She attended Morgan State University, where she was one of two women majoring in physics.
 Thomas excelled in her mathematics and science courses at Morgan State University, graduating with a degree in physics with highest honors in 1964.

 Career

 Thomas began working for NASA as a data analyst in 1964.
-She developed real-time computer data systems to support satellite operations control centers (1964–1970).
-She oversaw the creation of the Landsat program (1970–1981), becoming an international expert in Landsat data products.
-Her participation in this program expanded upon the works of other NASA scientists in the pursuit of being able to visualize Earth from space.
+She developed real-time computer data systems to support satellite operation control centers (1964–1970).
+She oversaw the creation of the Landsat program and her participation in the program expanded upon the works of other NASA scientists in the pursuit of being able to visualize Earth from space.

 In 1974, Thomas headed a team of approximately 50 people for the Large Area Crop Inventory Experiment (LACIE), a joint effort with the NASA Johnson Space Center, the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Department of Agriculture.
-An unprecedented scientific project, LACIE demonstrated the feasibility of using space technology to automate the process of predicting wheat yield on a worldwide basis.
+LACIE demonstrated the feasibility of using satellites to automate the process of predicting wheat yield on a worldwide basis.